 A Flash Back on Bonding to Babies

-Young families with small babies would look at me in great surprise and distrust if I told them how mothers and their new-born children were treated at hospitals some 50-60 years ago.
+New parents would look at me in great surprise if I told them how mothers and their new-born children were treated at hospitals some 50-60 years ago.

-Parents have always had the natural ability to bond with their baby whatever the circumstances were, but if the children were insecure, they would certainly suffer from the way they were treated.
-The great focus on hygiene meant that the nurses and doctors had the right to rule.
-The babies were put to sleep in big rooms away from the mothers after the birth.
+Parents have always had the natural ability to bond with their baby whatever the circumstances were.
+If the children were insecure, they would undoubtedly suffer from the way they were treated.
+The high focus on hygiene meant that the nurses and doctors had the right to rule.
+The babies were put to sleep in big rooms away from their mothers after birth.
 The staff brought the babies to their mothers so they could be breastfed every fourth hour.
 The poor mothers hardly knew their babies.
 They would have the pain from the newly produced milk that would swell up and come out with difficulty.
-Both the baby and mother would cry because the timing was disrupted.
-A nurse would watch and maybe press the baby’s head on to the mother’s breast in the meaning to help.
-Many mothers gave up breastfeeding and had to feed the baby with a mixture of cow milk boiled water and sugar.
-My mother managed to breastfeed her twins.
-We were born two months too early and put in an incubator.
-I still hear her telling us that she was met by the staff overhearing their conversation:
+Both the baby and mother would cry because of the disrupted timing.

 After eight to ten days she was discharged and only supposed to bring her milk to us, but had otherwise nothing to do with us.
 The conviction was that the staff was more suitable for caring for the new-born babies.
-The use of antibiotics was still entirely new, and fear of infections was a considerable threat.
-I don’t think it was regarded a risk that mothers and babies were separated.
-At the same time psychologist Bowlby found, from studies on orphans, after the World War II that the children who just got their basic needs met, though without enough human contact, still died at a high rate due to deprivation.
+The use of antibiotics was still entirely new, and the fear of infections was a considerable threat.
+I don’t think it was regarded as a risk that mothers and babies were separated.

 In Denmark and Sweden, we received many Finnish children during WWII.
 They had to be evacuated to save their lives.
-The war was raging in Finland and hunger was a massive problem like many other places.
+The war was raging in Finland and hunger was a massive problem like in many other places.
 We then thought that the children enjoyed the trip like a holiday, but the picture here shows the deep sorrow of the loss of parents.
-After some years the had lost their Finnish language and many never found calm here or at home.
+After some time they had lost their Finnish language and many never found calm here or at home.

 Small Finnish children on their arrival to Denmark during the war.
 The loss of their mothers is seen in their eyes.

-I worked as a staff nurse at a children’s hospital in the late seventies.
-Sometimes children were hospitalised for long periods of time due to problems with digestion or enteritis.
-It was seen that the mothers just abandoned the child.
-He or she became the favourite of different nurses with not much hope to bond with anybody for life.
+In the late seventies, I worked as a staff nurse at the same children’s hospital where we had been.
+Sometimes children were hospitalised for long periods due to problems with digestion or enteritis.
+Sometimes mothers just abandoned the child.
+He or she became the favourite of different nurses for a time with difficulties to bond with anybody for life.
 Sure it creates shallow personalities.
 No one overthought about it.
 The babies were given their bottles with milk in their beds and laid so that they could manage their feeding themselves.
-I felt so strongly that it was wrong, but alone I could not sit with each little baby.
-I later enjoyed the new teaching at my education to become a health visitor, because it was now common sense that you don’t separate baby and mother and you give the baby the physical contact while feeding.
-An important psychotherapist and paediatrician were Winnicott from London.
-Jennifer Kunst writes about him in her blog: In Search of the “Good Enough mother” Donald Winnicott (1896-1971).
+I strongly felt that it was wrong, but alone I could not sit with each little baby.
+I later enjoyed this new teaching at my becoming a health visitor.

 A good start is so important so that both mother and child know that breastfeeding going to work out fine without a lot of pain.
 The feeling of belonging to each other is established.